-Ordinarily, you must receive your care from physicians, hospitals, and other providers who contract with us.
+Ordinarily, you must get your care from providers who contract with us.
 If you receive care outside our service area, we will pay only for emergency care benefits.
 We will not pay for any other healthcare services out of our service area unless the services have prior plan approval.